DragonFlyBSD/DeltaPorts/docs/README.synclog.md

 ## Sat Jun 13 17:14:49 2020 +0000

 ## Merge rejects:
+* graphics/dspdfviewer: 1 out of 1 hunks failed--saving rejects to Makefile.rej
+* rm: /tmp/merge.workarea/files/patch-configure: No such file or directory
+* graphics/mesa-dri: 1 out of 1 hunks failed--saving rejects to Makefile.rej
+* graphics/mesa-dri: No such line 113 in input file, ignoring 1 out of 3 hunks failed--saving rejects to Makefile.common.rej
+* graphics/mesa-libs: 1 out of 1 hunks failed--saving rejects to Makefile.rej
+* java/openjdk7: 1 out of 1 hunks failed--saving rejects to distinfo.rej
+* lang/ghc: 1 out of 5 hunks failed--saving rejects to Makefile.rej
+* lang/ghc: No file to patch.
+Skipping...
+1 out of 1 hunks ignored--saving rejects to bsd.cabal.mk.rej
+* lang/rust: 1 out of 1 hunks failed--saving rejects to distinfo.rej
+* net/asterisk13: 1 out of 2 hunks failed--saving rejects to Makefile.rej
+* net/ipxe: 1 out of 1 hunks failed--saving rejects to Makefile.rej
+* science/xcrysden: 1 out of 1 hunks failed--saving rejects to Makefile.rej
+* sysutils/etc_os-release: 1 out of 1 hunks failed--saving rejects to Makefile.rej

 ### Tasks
 - [ ] `lang/rust` to be updated (1.44.0)
 - [ ] `www/chromium` to be updated (83.0.4103.97)
 - [ ] `science/py-GPy` was synced but its _BUILD_DEPENDS_ contains _${LOCALBASE}/lib/libomp.so:devel/openmp_ which our sync scripts mangled and only left _${LOCALBASE}/lib_.
 Needs investigation.
 - [ ] Mesa update to update to 20.0.4 **1)NOT YET** **2)Mesa-19 already in ports**